bcgov/wps-research/README.md

 ..hence K=200 or so provides efficiency without excessive info. loss
 ### output formats
 The clustering algorithm output is provided in two formats:
-    Cluster labels in IEEE 32-bit Floating-point format (0 is unlabelled, labels start at 1)
+    1) Cluster labels in IEEE 32-bit Floating-point format: 0. unlabelled, labels start at 1.

-    Image where the pixels are colored according to the cluster "centres" to which they're assigned
+    2) Image where the pixels are colored according to the cluster "centres" to which they're assigned